 An ideal menu for lunch or a summer feast, lots of dishes, full of flavors and seasonings that bring you right to the doorstep of Laos.
 The most important part of this menu is that everything can be made ahead of time allowing you to enjoy every moment with friends.

 As with all my menu suggestions, you can make the recipes yourself or substitute dishes from your favorite local Asian restaurant or grocer…maybe just making the key lime pie.

 You can create an interesting table with a bit of thought, some creativity and not too much time.
 Here I set a table for a friend’s birthday lunch and used elements that I thought worked well with the meal, which was southeast Asian.
-There is no need to do more than you want, maybe take…
+There is no need to be overwhelmed, maybe take just one idea…

 A recipe with lots of flavor and one that can be made well in advance- the flavors of the pork actually get better if made the day before.
 Served as an appetizer or a main course along with some other dishes, the “ying-yang” of flavors make it super delicious.

 I don’t remember when I first started making this dish and it has been changed and adapted over the years.
 Salmon is such a hearty, flavorful fish making it ideal for an elegant Saturday night dinner as well as a simple Sunday lunch.

 Now this is a really good salad with its crunchy, salty, sweet and tart melange of flavors.
 The first time I made it was in a class with a cookbook author.
 Of course, I tried it (and adapted some ingredients) shortly after in my own kitchen – and it is easy.
 You just have to…

 The coconut milk in this recipe adds just a hint of sweetness- not too overwhelming but nicely perfumed.
 This recipe adds just a light hint of coconut to the taste.
 If you want more intensity, then double the amount of coconut milk while reducing the equal measure of water for a bigger burst of flavor. …